Temple Bar, Dublin: History

+Premodern history

-In medieval (Anglo-Norman) times, the district was part of St. Andrews Parish and one of the earliest structures in the area was the Augustinian Friary of the Most Holy Trinity which was located near present day Cecelia Street from around 1259 onwards.
+In medieval (Anglo-Norman) times, the district was part of St. Andrews Parish and one of the earliest structures in the area was the Augustinian Friary of the Most Holy Trinity which was located near present-day Cecelia Street from around 1259 onwards.
 It was a suburb, located outside the city walls.
 However, the area fell into disuse beginning in the 14th century, as it was exposed to attacks by the native Irish.

 The land was redeveloped in the 17th century, to create gardens for the houses of wealthy English families.
 At that time the shoreline of the River Liffey ran further inland of where it lies today, along the line formed by Essex Street, Temple Bar and Fleet Street.
 Marshy land to the river side of this line was progressively walled in and reclaimed, allowing houses to be built upon what had been the shoreline; but unusually, the reclaimed land was not quayed, so that the backyards of the houses ran down to the water's edge.
 (Not until 1812 were these backyards replaced by Wellington Quay.)
 The fronts of the houses then constituted a new street.
 The first mention of Temple Bar as the name of this street is in Bernard de Gomme's Map of Dublin from 1673, which shows the reclaimed land and new buildings.
 Other street names given nearby are Dammas Street (now Dame Street) and Dirty Lane (now Temple Lane South).